 #2 Yellow Warbler

-Yellow Warblers are small songbirds.
+Yellow Warblers are small songbirds with yellow body.
 They have rounded heads and medium-length tails.
 The bill is relatively large, straight, and thin.
 Yellow Warblers are consistently yellow birds.

 Males are a bright yellow and have reddish streaks on the underparts.
 Both males and females flash yellow patches on the tail.
 Their faces have no markings, which really emphasizes their large black eyes.